za3k/qr-backup/docs/FAQ.md

 ## When I print the backup, the last page is rotated
 Pass CUPS the option 'nopdfAutoRotate'.

+## Can I restore backups made using older versions of qr-backup?
+No, but I'll try to support it going forward.

 ## How do I back up multiple files?
 1. You can run `qr-backup` multiple times, and print each PDF.
 If you lose any of the QR codes, you won't be able to restore that file.
 2. OR, you can tar/zip the files, and back up the tar/zip.
 If you lose any of the QR codes, you won't be able to restore **any** of the files.